-Top place among legendary ski destinations goes to the French Alps, home to the three largest ski areas in the world, and well known for the quantity and quality of the snow and skiing itself.
+The top place among legendary ski destinations goes to the French Alps, home to the three most extensive ski areas in the world, and well known for the quantity and quality of the snow and skiing itself.

 The French Alps is also famous for its breathtaking views, pretty villages full of chalets and history, great food, and a joie de vivre you only find in France.

 Some of the best ski resorts in France lie on the north-facing slopes of the Alps, in the French Savoie, and even if they all offer pretty much great skiing and a wide range of winter activities, there is always something that makes them unique.